What InvarLock Actually Claims

 InvarLock's strongest public claim is not that an edited model is safe in the abstract.
 It is that, for a defined class of weight edits and a fixed evaluation setup, the system can produce a reviewable record of whether the edited subject stayed within declared bounds relative to a baseline.

-Projects in this category usually get weaker when they borrow broad words like safety, trust, or reliability for a surface the evidence does not actually cover.
+Model evaluation tools get harder to assess when they borrow broad words like safety, trust, or reliability for a surface the evidence does not actually cover.
 The rhetoric expands.
 The verification surface does not.

 Its public promise is narrow: if you quantize, prune, or otherwise edit a model's weights, InvarLock can evaluate the edited subject against a fixed baseline with paired windows, run a defined guard chain, and emit an auditable report.
 That is not a claim about general model safety.
 It is a bounded claim about regression risk from a specific class of model changes.

-That narrowness is not a branding compromise.
-It is what makes the evidence defensible.
+That narrowness is what makes the evidence defensible.

 What InvarLock Is Actually For